OpenDataDSL/documentation/docs/topics/data-management/Data-Subscriptions.md

 * to - The recipient(s) of the email
 * subject - The email subject message
 * html - The HTML body of the message
+* attachment - A boolean indicating if the data should be sent in an attached file, defaults to true

 The HTML body can include some variables which will be substituted when sent.
 Each variable is surrounded by curly braces, e.g. {var}